WALK AND ROLL

 A 300-Year History Culminates in Local Farm-to-Table Movement

 ROCKY HILL, NJ (May 7, 2018) – The Millstone Valley of central New Jersey, settled by Dutch farmers three centuries ago, helped New Jersey earn its Garden State nickname, and became the breadbasket of a booming New York City metropolis.
-That story, culminating in today’s farm-to-table movement, is told in a new documentary film to have its world premiere June 12 at the Princeton Garden Theater.
+That story, culminating in today’s farm-to-table movement, is told in a new documentary film.

 Farming in the Millstone Valley: Past & Present, is a 35-minute video documentary based on a historic account by Jessie Lynes Havens of Montgomery Township, and made by the Millstone Valley Preservation Coalition of Rocky Hill, in association with the Van Harlingen Historical Society of Montgomery.